• Skip to primary navigation

 Instructions

-• Combine 2 tablespoons cornstarch, 2 tablespoons water, and garlic powder in a large bowl and mix thoroughly.
+• Combine 2 tablespoons cornstarch, 2 tablespoons water, and ยฝ teaspoon garlic powder in a large bowl and mix thoroughly.
 Add sliced leftover steak and toss until well coated.

-• Heat 1 tablespoon of oil in a large skillet; add leftover steak and stir fry until reheated, about 1 minute.
+• Heat 1 tablespoon vegetable oil in a large skillet; add leftover steak and stir fry until reheated, about 1 minute.

 • Remove meat from skillet.
-Heat remaining oil in pan; add broccoli, stir-frying for about 5 minutes.
+Heat remaining 1 tablespoon vegetable oil in pan; add 4 cups broccoli florets, stir-frying for about 5 minutes.

 • Cook for 2-5 minutes, stirring frequently.